JonathanWoollett-Light/defences-against-label-poisoning/README.md

 3. Thus we should implement techniques to defend against inaccurate training data damaging our models.
 4. Here I present 2 basic but surprisingly effective techniques for checking whether labels are accurate.

-They may not be visible in the `.ipynb` so I've stuck them here aswell.

 For each dataset we are testing:
 1. Given all examples with accurate labels how many does the check incorrectly dicsraded?